Skip to content

 Step 1: HTML5 validation does most of the work

 Browsers have required, type="email", pattern, minlength, maxlength, min, max.
 They render error messages, prevent submission on invalid input, and focus the first invalid field.
-No JavaScript needed.
+No JavaScript needed - the MDN forms guide is the canonical reference for what every modern browser ships out of the box.

 function ContactForm() {